JuliaLang/PrecompileTools.jl/docs/src/index.md

 The key advantage of `@compile_workload` is that it works even if the functions you're calling have runtime dispatch.

-!!! warning
-    If you want to manually precompile methods defined in *other* packages, you must ensure that the corresponding calls are made in a method belonging to `MyPackage`, otherwise these calls will not be captured during precompilation.

 Once you set up a block using `PrecompileTools`, try your package and see if it reduces the time to first execution, using the same workload you put inside the `@compile_workload` block.